How Much Do You Really Need to Retire? — Retirement article from Wealth365

 Remember to subtract your State Pension and any other guaranteed income from your target before calculating the pot size needed.
 For example, if you need £30,000/year and expect £12,000 from the State Pension, you need your private pensions to provide £18,000/year, requiring a pot of approximately £450,000.

 The 4% rule is a guideline, not a guarantee.
 Actual sustainable withdrawal rates depend on investment returns, inflation, and how long you live.
+Our projection tools let you run Monte Carlo scenarios to stress-test your plan.

 Don’t Forget Tax in Retirement